If you ever have a problem with a sale, we're here with resolution guidelines, programmes and services to help you get the best outcome possible.

 You pay for and receive an item, but it doesn't match what was described in the listing.
 For example, the listing says it's new but it looks used, or the listing says it's a book, but it's a DVD.

 You pay for an item using PayPal but don't receive it.
-You may be covered by eBay Buyer Protection for your purchase price plus the original costs of postage & packaging.
+You may be covered by eBay Money Back Guarantee for your purchase price plus the original costs of postage & packaging.

 If the seller isn't helping you, customer support may handle the case and resolve the problem.